airbrite/styleguide/javascript/README.md

 # Javascript Styleguide

+Use JSHint and JS Beautify to make our projects more consistent.
+[See the tools](tools.md) page for integrating these into your workflow.

 ## Comments

 For most comments, use `//`.
 For comments over 4 lines, you can use `/* */`.